Last updated: 16 July 2026

 The point of contact dedicated to data protection and to the exercise of your rights can be reached by email at contact@damjitech.com.
 We reserve the right to designate a point of contact or a data protection officer and to publish their details by way of an update to this policy.

 Where partners act on our behalf (hosting, payment, logistics, verification, artificial intelligence, notifications), they act as processors or service providers governed by contract.
-Each remains responsible for compliance with its own legal obligations; Damji is not liable for breaches specific to such third parties beyond what the law imposes.
+Each remains responsible for compliance with its own legal obligations; Damjitech is not liable for breaches specific to such third parties beyond what the law imposes.

 By creating an account or using the service, you acknowledge that you have read this policy.
 Processing based on your consent (in particular the biometric selfie, geolocation, notifications) is only carried out after that specific and revocable consent has been obtained.